 By about redline in second gear you're doing 100 km/h (60 mph), but the natural shifting point is a little below that.
 Basically, it's unlikely you'll see the redline in second gear in legal street riding.

 Versatility of the BMW R1200S — street, highway, and sport/track riding

-At highway speeds it is happy cruising in sixth gear at about 3,000 rpm.
+At highway speeds the R1200S is happy cruising in sixth gear at about 3,000 rpm.
 You can accelerate quickly enough to pass while staying in sixth, but I always enjoy the jump of torque by downshifting back to fifth.
 Down to fourth and you might get a bit of wheel lift, something I don't really like to do on a highway.

 In sporty riding, the R1200S is a lot of fun.
 It's a little heavy to turn compared to a lighter sportsbike, but it turns fine.
 I find it a little difficult to do right hand turns, I think because as you accelerate out of a turn, the boxer engine makes the motorcycle lean left.

 I'll put up sound files soon.
 But in general, the sound of the R1200S with the twin sports exhaust is BOOMING.

 I've owned a number of twins, including Ducatis (90-degree L-twin) and Triumphs with a 270 degree crank, and the BMW's sound signature is very similar.
 It purrs when idling and roars when it's on throttle.

 Even though the R1200S has a dry clutch, it doesn't have the rattly sound that a Ducati does.
 I've never heard of a BMW owner using an open clutch cover, either.

 The R1200S has a lot of character.
 LOTS.